SABS-R3/software-engineering-projects/_episodes/01-introduction.md

 \frac{dq_{p1}}{dt} =  Q_{p1} \left ( \frac{q_c}{V_c} - \frac{q_{p1}}{V_{p1}} \right ).
 $$

-This model describes an *intravenious bolus* dosing protocol, with a linear clearence from the central compartment (non-linear clearence processes are also possible, but not considered here).
-The input paramters to the model are:
+This model describes an *intravenious bolus* dosing protocol, with a linear clearance from the central compartment (non-linear clearance processes are also possible, but not considered here).
+The input parameters to the model are:
 - The dose function $\text{Dose}(t)$, which could consist of instantaneous doses of $X$ ng of the drug at one or more time points, or a steady application of $X$ ng per hour over a given time period, or some combination.